KevWal/KWTracker/README.md

 This tracker code is based heavily on the work by Roel Kroes in TBTracker, but now heavily modified by me.

-- Power down GPS before Tx to save battery (Backup line still powered)
+- Power down GPS before Tx to save battery (GPS backup power still live)

 - Addition of all UKHAS / HABHUB / Akerman LoRa Modes